agdturner/Wealth-in-Great-Britain/README.md

 This library evolved to process data to explore who the winners and losers are from the contemporary UK housing market.
 The following links to a document about this currently dormant under the radar research project started at the University of Leeds: https://docs.google.com/document/d/1noMZiSz8V06eLJSipIblIEU5Av0ajxPLaVOqzuDKg-4/edit#

+## Usage
+This library is immature and is not recommended for use by others.

 ## Dependencies
 Please see pom.xml for details.

+## Contributions
+This library is immature and under development and not accepting contributions at present.

 ## LICENCE
 Please see the standard Apache 2.0 open source LICENCE.